linas/archeo/atoms/catalog/README-sensory.md

 but not yet.
 I have the vague inkling that neural nets do provide a means for building a generic network analyzer, but I don't know anything about that, yet.

+### Current design
+Some notes about the current design.

+* The URL has been selected as the primary, unique coordinate on the abstract space of the network.
+This is because it really is "unique": at a fixed instance in time, there can only be one "thing" that the URL refers to.

+* Items at the endpoint of URL's have "properties": a filesize, a content hash, a date-last-modified.
+Perhaps more, say, mime-type.
+  The properties appear to be "flat" and unstructured.
+The filesize and modification time are numeric scalars.
+A mime-type is a one-of-N selection, but still a scalar.
+There is no network connectivity encoded in the properties, other than that collections of URL's may have shared properties.

+* The primary goal of analysis is to arrive at an understanding of the sets of URL's that have shared properties.
+What, exactly, does this entail?
+Lets list some of these.

+  -- The sets of URL's all having the same value for some given property
+     (e.g. all URL's having the same filesize)
+  -- The set-theoretic intersection and union of such single-property
+     collections.
+  -- The set of all possible intersections and unions itself forms a
+     network, called a "lattice".
+The standard math tools for lattices are boolean algebras, frames, locales.
+  -- The measure of similarity of such sets, including simple overlaps,
+     conditional probabilities, mutual information.
+  -- Syntactical structure among these sets.
+For example, given a clique
+     of N sets, there is a spanning tree that can be deduced by selecting only those links with maximal mutual information.
+  -- Recursive syntactical structure, obtained by re-applying the above
+     segmentation at the next abstraction level.
+  -- Things that LLM's can do.
+I'm not sure what those things are.

+* Time has been selected as the primary, unique linear dimension along which the network can be observed.
+Observations consist of snapshots of the network at given points in time.
+The primacy of time seems overwhelming.
+General relativity aside, time seems to be something that flows, separating past an future.
+Sensory systems are necessarily in the "here and now".
+Of course, a sensory system could just analyze a single snapshot of some dataset taken at some point in time.
+But the overall passage of time is a sensory inevitability.

+* The current design captures the passage of time by "witnessing" a set of properties associated to a URL at a given instant in time.
+This forms a snapshot of the network, from which timelike dynamics can be observed.

+### Atomese Technical Issues
+Despite almost a decade of development, atomese still has a variety of shortcomings, exposed by the analysis above:

+* Lack of generic similarity tools.
+Yes, the `learn` project